ianshum/ianshum.github.io/_posts/2023-06-13-Valiant-Force-2.markdown

 ---

 I reintroduced the rarity and rarity tier in the auto select option panel and modified the rarity options to be populated dynamically depending on the rarities available in the game, instead of hard coded options.
-Furthermore, I improved the functionality to save the player's preference for the auto select option by restructing the logics.
+Furthermore, I improved the functionality to save the player's preferences for the auto select option by restructuring the logics.
 I also added logics to exclude locked and equipped gears when auto selecting gears for sell mode.

 <div style="display: flex; justify-content: center; margin-bottom: 15px;">
     <div style="display: flex; flex-direction: column; align-items: center; width: 50%; margin: 5px;">